longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 # Wifi

 Wifi is not working out of the box as it needs a driver.
 The chip is a BCM4352 from Broadcom.
-To get Wifi working just install ´bcmwl-kernel-source´ which is available on the installation image.
+To get Wifi working just install 'bcmwl-kernel-source' which is available on the installation image.

 	sudo apt-get install bcmwl-kernel-source